Gravitomagnetism and the significance of the curvature scalar invariants: Conclusion

 \subsection{Acknowledgments}

-We thank I.~Ciufolini, M.~Soffel, S.~Klioner and G.~Anglada for the discussions that motivated this work, and E. Minguzzi for defining discussions in its early stages.
-We are indebted to O. Semerák for his generous and careful reading of the manuscript, and the many discussions, suggestions and remarks that decisively contributed to it.
-L. F. C. is funded by FCT through grant SFRH/BDP/85664/2012.
+We thank I.~Ciufolini, M.~Soffel, S.~Klioner and G.~Anglada for the discussions that motivated this work, E. Minguzzi for defining discussions in its early stages, and N. Van den Bergh for useful remarks on this manuscript.
+We are especially indebted to O. Semerák for his generous and careful reading of the manuscript, and the many discussions, suggestions and remarks that decisively contributed to it.
+L.F.C. and J.N. were supported by FCT/Portugal through projects UID/MAT/04459/2019, UIDB/MAT/04459/2020, and UIDP/MAT/04459/2020.
+L. F. C. was funded by FCT through grant SFRH/BDP/85664/2012.